amd-enterprise-ai/amd-eai-suite/services/airm/ui/README.md

 - Install pnpm: https://pnpm.io/installation
 - Run `pnpm install`
-- Copy the ./.env.local.dummy to .env.local and configure the variables.
+- Copy the `.env.local.example` to `.env.local` and configure the variables.

   - setup connection to other services, for example locally: